Skip to content

 Long Referral Wait-Times

-The average referral time for a neuropsychological test in the US can be 5 to 10 months for adults (Han et al. 2014) and 12 months or longer for children (Cass et al. 2020), leading to underutilization of cognitive testing and poor patient outcomes.
+The average referral time for a neuropsychological test in the US can be 5 to 10 months for adults and 12 months or longer for children, leading to underutilization of cognitive testing and poor patient outcomes.
 By that time, a case of MCI may advance to later stages.

-Additionally, if their neuropsychological test is inconclusive, the patient may have to wait another 12 months for a follow-up to determine whether their cognitive decline is consistent with a suspected etiology, leading to more wasted time as their condition deteriorates.
+Additionally, if their neuropsychological test is split across multiple sessions or requires in-depth interpretation, the patient may have to wait for follow-up appointments to determine whether their cognitive decline is consistent with a suspected etiology, leading to additional time where their condition may deteriorate or otherwise change by the time they are in a position to receive treatment.

 Length of Testing